IET accredited courses offer some great benefits, so keep them in mind when deciding which course is for you.

 A period of suitable industrial experience after graduation will then allow you to apply for professional registration - an important career goal for the majority of engineers.

-Accredited courses are also looked up favourably by employers and can therefore improve your career prospects overall.
+Accredited courses are also looked upon favourably by employers and can therefore improve your career prospects overall.

 Increased opportunities abound if you've chosen an IET accredited course, so be sure to check on the status of any courses you're interested in applying to.
 It's not too hard to find one - over 1,000 programmes are currently accredited by the IET in the UK alone.